Left coronary artery

 - The left anterior descending artery travels obliquely down the anterior interventricular groove to reach the apex of the heart.
 It usually loops around the inferior border of the heart into the inferior (posterior) interventricular groove and forms anastomoses with the inferior (posterior) interventricular (descending) branch of the right coronary artery.
 By means of its septal branches, the left anterior descending artery supplies both ventricles of the heart.
 Along its course, the left anterior descending artery usually gives rise to a diagonal branch, that runs across the anterior surface of the left ventricle.

-- The circumflex branch which is the smaller branch of the left coronary artery courses along the left atrioventricular groove (coronary sulcus), looping around the left heart border onto the inferior surface of the heart.
+- The circumflex branch which is the smaller branch of the left coronary artery courses along the left part of the atrioventricular groove (coronary sulcus) (coronary sulcus), looping around the left heart border onto the inferior surface of the heart.
 It usually terminates within the coronary sulcus prior to reaching the inferior interventricular groove.
 The circumflex artery typically gives rise to a large branch, the left marginal artery, which runs along the border of the left heart to supply the left ventricle.
 Additionally, there are smaller anterior and inferior branches that arise from the circumflex artery to supply the left ventricle.

-The structures that are usually supplied by the left coronary artery include: the left atrium, left ventricle, part of the right ventricle, anterior two thirds of the interventricular septum including the atrioventricular bundle and its branches, and the sinoatrial node in about 40% of individuals.
+The structures that are usually supplied by the left coronary artery include: the left atrium, left ventricle, part of the right ventricle, anterior two thirds of the interventricular septum including the atrioventricular bundle and its branches, and the sinuatrial node in about 40% of individuals.

 Master the arteries of the heart with our articles, video tutorials, quizzes and illustrations.